aptech/docs/docs/CR-dbQueryFetchOneSA.rst

 Purpose
 ----------------

 Returns a single row as a string vector containing the field information for the current query.

 Format
 ----------------
-.. function:: dbQueryFetchOneSA(qid, columns)
+.. function:: dbQueryFetchOneSA(qid[, columns])

     :param qid: query number.
     :type qid: scalar

     :param columns: specific columns to pull from the result matrix.
-Must be a subset of fields from the SELECT statement.
+Must be a subset of fields from the ``SELECT`` statement.
     :type columns: string or string array

-    :returns: record (*string array*), if the query points to a valid row
+    :returns: record (*string array*), if the query points to a valid row (:func:`dbQueryIsValid` returns true), the record is populated with the row's values.
+An empty record (:code:`scalmiss(record)` is true) is returned when there is no active query :func:`dbQueryIsActive` returns false).

-        (dbQueryIsValid() returns
-        true), the record is populated with the row's values.
-An empty

-        record (scalmiss(record) is true) is
-        returned when there is no active query dbQueryIsActive()

-        returns false).

 Remarks
 -------

 This function is only useful in an iterative context.
-You can easily retrieve all the results at once by using the dbQueryFetchAllM() and dbQueryFetchAllSA() functions.
+You can easily retrieve all the results at once by using the :func:`dbQueryFetchAllM` and :func:`dbQueryFetchAllSA` functions.

-For numerical only results, using dbQueryFetchOneM() will return a matrix instead of a string array.
+For numerical only results, using :func:`dbQueryFetchOneM` will return a matrix instead of a string array.